 And before long things returned to normal.

-It still took another hour, or so, for the moon to move away completely and the warmth of the late afternoon returned.
+It took another hour or so for the moon to move away completely and the warmth of the late afternoon sun returned.

 This was the first total eclipse of the sun I've ever seen and it was definitely spectacular.
-When the sun's corona burst out around the moon cheers went up along the lake shore all the way from the gigantic crowd at Point Pelee.
+When the sun's corona burst out around the moon cheers went up along the lake shore all the way from the gigantic crowd at Point Pelee NP.
 Of course, we joined the cheering.
-Many thanks to my friend, who arranged all the details of the rental and chose the ideal location.
+Many thanks to my friend, who arranged all the details of the rental accommodations, chose the ideal location to view the eclipse and invited me to join him and his family.
+A real honor for me.

 No comments: